davidhullster/davidhullster.github.io/_posts/2021-12-30-selinux-tips.markdown

 </pre>
 <p>Then I was able to successfully restart the Node.js app

-<p>Getting "Permission Denied while connectng to upstream" error in the Nginx error log.
+### Getting "Permission Denied while connectng to upstream" error in the Nginx error log.
 Resolved by enabling network access from nginx.
 <pre>
 setsebool -P http_can_network_connect 1
 </pre>